Runescape is the most classic RPG MMO. It predates WoW, and it introduced the world to most conventions of the online genre.

 The game’s goal is powering up the Core, deep beneath the surface.
 The journey means defeating monsters, discovering secrets, and looting.
 The worlds are procedurally generated, so you won’t see the same thing twice.

 - Release Date: May 2011

 - Platform:Microsoft Windows, macOS, Linux, PlayStation Vita, PlayStation 4, PlayStation 5, Nintendo Switch, and Xbox One

-So, the gameplay is about exploring far away into the land and deep into the ground for treasures and raw material.
-Then, using these materials to craft ever-evolving gear and machinery.
+On Terraria, you dig, explore, fight, rescue NPCs, and defeat bosses.
+So, the gameplay is about exploring far away into the land and deep into the ground for treasures and raw materials.
+Then, use these materials to craft ever-evolving gear and machinery.

 The crafting system allows you to create structures, weapons, armor, potions, etc. That said, skills depend on the weapons and armor you carry.
 Even magic skills come from items you can find or craft.